ml-opensource/lib-log-viewer/README.md

 Logger.initialize(context)
 ```

-By default, the logs are stored in a Room database.
+By default, the logs are stored in a Room-backed database.
 However, you can create your own implementation of `LogRepository`
 and use that instead.

 ```kotlin